erictt/computer-science-learning/source/_posts/cs6250/week-1-internet-architecture.md

 <img src="https://i.imgur.com/IXBYnsb.jpg" style="width:500px" />

-The ways connectiing:
+The ways they connect:

 * Layer 1(physical layer): Repeaters and Hubs.
 Forward digital signals to connect different Ethernet segments.
 * Layer 2(data link layer): Bridges and Layer2-Switches. not directly connected, based on MAC addresses.
-The limitaion is the finite bandwidth of the outputs.
+The limitation is the finite bandwidth of the outputs.
 * Layer 3(network layer): Routers and Layer3-Switches.

 ## Bridges